 - Potentially some basic tools, like flowcharts for mapping processes, and how to reduce waste (the basics of Lean)

-To be honest, anything you learn past the very basics will be forgotten a couple of weeks later, as it’s too quick to have any lasting impact.
+To be honest, anything you learn past the very basics will be forgotten a few weeks later, as it’s too quick to have any lasting impact.
 If you’re decided to get involved in Six Sigma, go for Green Belt (or Black Belt) if you can, as these will give you the knowledge that you can actually use in your day to day life.
 This however can be a cheap way to stop you from wasting large amounts of money on a longer course if Six Sigma isn’t for you.